Easter Plays

 several new young cast members; and our first Alan Ayckbourn play in 2018, "Snake In the Grass".

-often an Easter production.
-A comprehensive list may be found in the 'Past Productions' section of the website.
-More
+Chapel Players continue to produce plays.
+A comprehensive list may be found in the 'Past Productions' section of the

-photographs from down the years can be seen in the 'Photo Gallery'.
+More photographs from down the years can be seen in the 'Photo Gallery'.